 Applicants must score a minimum score of 33.3 % on science and a minimum score of 50% on all other sections of the test in order to be considered for admission into the program.
 Instructions for taking the TEAS will be provided during the information session.

 Submit admission application to Blinn College.
 In addition to program requirements, a college ready classification in Texas Success Initiative (TSI) is required.
 For more information regarding TSI testing, go to http://www.blinn.edu/counseling/tsia.html.
 Click here for application information.

 Begin Immunizations that you may need including Hepatitis B. The Hepatitis B immunization series takes up to six months to complete.
 Applicants for the program must have their first Hepatitis B injection no later than March 1st, the second injection no later than April 1st, and the third injection prior to the first day of class.
 Applicants who have not completed the Hepatitis B series by the first class day will no longer be admitted into the program.
 Click here for immunization information

 Apply for Financial Aid if needed.
 Click here for Financial Aid Information.

-Complete the Allied Health Program Student Application for the Fall 2014 program and turn in by the deadline date made known at the information session.
-The application is only distributed at the information session.
+Complete the Allied Health Program Student Application for the Fall 2015 program and turn in by the deadline date made known at the information session.
+The application is only distributed upon completion of the information session.
 You must also submit a high school transcript, diploma or GED certificate with the application.

 Non-Discrimination Statement & American with Disabilities Act (ADA)